-- ✓ Ms. Baynard, proceeded with the first read of the 2022 Legislative Program, noting that looking at upcoming changes in Virginia's administration, House of Delegates leadership and legislative structure, she wanted to ensure that all members of the Authority are on the same page regarding NVTA's 2022 Legislative agenda, with a chief goal to maintain and protect NVTA's current transportation funding, whilst capitalizing on every available opportunity to recover funds previously redirected. - ✓ She noted a JLARC study undertaken in 2020 has reported more stability for transportation funding in Virginia. - ✓ She added that the Authority will continue to work with other regional entities and transportation-focused business partners to drive this message across and get commitments from the General Assembly. - ✓ Further, she mentioned the addition of the Transportation Technology Strategic Plan to the Legislative Program, noting that she believes there will be more electric vehicle related discussions at the 2022 General Assembly Session, which starts on January 12, 2022, with Sine die on March 12, 2022. - ✓ Ms. Baynard emphasized concerns raised by Chair Randall about the need to be very proactive about this and not assume all General Assembly members understand the importance of protecting what the Authority currently has, in order to keep up the momentum of the Authority. - ✓ Chair Randall reiterated that the main goal of the Legislative Agenda is to protect what the Authority currently has, ensuring nothing is lost and this may involve educating some of the newly-elected House of Delegates as well as members of the new administration. - ✓ She noted that unfortunately, the Authority may lose one of the current House of Delegates members on the Board, but hoping both will be able to stay on with the Authority, though that is still unknown.
+- ✓ Ms. Baynard, proceeded with the first read of the 2022 Legislative Program, noting that looking at upcoming changes in Virginia's administration, House of Delegates leadership and legislative structure, she wanted to ensure that all members of the Authority are on the same page regarding NVTA's 2022 Legislative priorities, with a chief goal to maintain and protect NVTA's current transportation funding, whilst capitalizing on every available opportunity to recover funds previously redirected. - ✓ She noted a JLARC study undertaken in 2020 has reported more stability for transportation funding in Virginia. - ✓ She added that the Authority will continue to work with other regional entities and transportation-focused business partners to drive this message across and get commitments from the General Assembly. - ✓ Further, she mentioned the addition of the Transportation Technology Strategic Plan to the Legislative Program, noting that she believes there will be more electric vehicle related discussions at the 2022 General Assembly Session, which starts on January 12, 2022, with Sine die on March 12, 2022. - ✓ Ms. Baynard emphasized concerns raised by Chair Randall about the need to be very proactive about this and not assume all General Assembly members understand the importance of protecting what the Authority currently has, in order to keep up the momentum of the Authority. - ✓ Chair Randall reiterated that the main goal of the Legislative Program is to protect what the Authority currently has, ensuring nothing is lost.
+She noted this may involve educating some of the newly-elected House of Delegates as well as members of the new administration. - ✓ She noted that unfortunately, the Authority may lose one of the current House of Delegates members on the Board, but hoping both will be able to stay on.
 She noted that if consulted by the new administration, she will make a strong case about why both should stay on the Authority. - ✓ Delegate Roem explained to Authority Members a House Rule about assigning only elected members to the Authority.
 She explained what led to those changes.

-- ✓ Delegate Watts added that the Legislation, it is not always the determining factor regarding who gets assigned to the NVTA, using her own example of how she was informed about some pushback years past, when she had made a case for proportionality (to have a Democrat added) and requested to be assigned to the Authority. - ✓ Chair Randall also noted that the other subject of discussion at the GPC was whether there could be any effort to take funding away from the NVTA looking at how circumstances have changed?
-She pointed to the need to be on the alert for that, adding the GPC decided that if the Authority works diligently to advocate for funding protection, (considering current changes in administration) this may not happen. - ✓ Senator Boysko reminded Authority Members that the makeup at the Senate has not changed, and all are committed to ensuring that the Authority's funding is protected. - ✓ Delegate Watts informed Members that representatives from the Highway Construction Industry and other alliances have been in discussions and reported that there is a major pushback regarding any suspension of the gas tax increase. - ✓ She explained that although federal funding may come from the recently passed Infrastructure Bill, this is still a critical situation as it indicates a potential loss of funding and could put pressure on retail taxes in the long run. - ✓ Ms. Baynard committed to continue to keep Members apprised of any developments as new Gubernatorial Cabinet position announcements are expected in December. - ✓ Chair Randall moved Authority approval of the first read of the 2022 State and Federal Legislative Program, inclusive of any changes directed by the Authority; seconded by Chair Wheeler.
+- ✓ Delegate Watts added that the Legislation is not always the determining factor regarding who gets assigned to the NVTA, using her own example of how she was informed about some pushback years past, when she had made a case for proportionality and requested to be assigned to the Authority. - ✓ Chair Randall also noted that the other subject of discussion at the GPC meeting was whether there could be any effort to take funding away from the NVTA looking at how circumstances have changed.
+She pointed to the need to be on alert, adding that the GPC stated that the Authority should continue to work diligently to advocate for funding protection. - ✓ Senator Boysko reminded Authority Members that the makeup at the Senate has not changed, and all are committed to ensuring that the Authority's funding is protected. - ✓ Delegate Watts informed Members that representatives from the Highway Construction Industry and other alliances have been in discussions and reported that there is a major pushback regarding any suspension of the gas tax increase. - ✓ She explained that although federal funding may come from the recently passed Infrastructure and Investment Act, this is still a critical situation as it indicates a potential loss of funding and could put pressure on retail taxes in the long run. - ✓ Ms. Baynard committed to continue to keep Members apprised of any developments as new Gubernatorial Cabinet position announcements are expected in December. - ✓ Chair Randall moved Authority approval of the first read of the 2022 State and Federal Legislative Program, inclusive of any changes directed by the Authority; seconded by Chair Wheeler.
 Motion passed unanimously.